Victoria’s Secret Model Alessandra Ambrosio Shows Off Amazing Body In Teeny Black Bikini

 — Celebrity Slammer (@CelebSlammer) March 18, 2019

-As fans know, Ambrosio is no stranger to struttin’ her stuff for the camera.
-As The Inquisitr shared this past weekend, the 37-year-old model took to her highly-followed Instagram page to share a photo of herself in a bikini from her new swimwear line called GAL Floripa.
+As fans know, Ambrosio is no stranger to strutting her stuff for the camera.
+As The Inquisitr shared this past weekend, the 37-year-old model took to her popular Instagram page to share a photo of herself in a bikini from her new swimwear line called GAL Floripa.
 In the sexy snapshot, Ambrosio can be seen rocking a gold bandeau bikini top with matching high-rise bottoms.

-Within just a few hours of getting posted, the photo earned the supermodel over 244,000 likes and more than 1,800 comments, with many followers taking to the photo to gush over how amazing she looks.
+Within just a few hours of being posted, the photo earned the supermodel over 244,000 likes and more than 1,800 comments, with many followers taking to the photo to gush over how amazing she looks.
 Recently, the stunner opened up to Harper’s Bazaar about her pre-fashion show routine.
 On days leading up to a show, she says that she spends a lot of time in gym.

 “I would say an hour to an hour and a half a day.
 It all depends on what I’m doing that day.
 If I’m going on a hike or playing volleyball with my friends it might be longer but I don’t usually spend more than hour and a half in the gym.”

-She also tries to eat healthy and well-balanced meals meals like eggs, salad, chicken, fish, and green juice or nuts for a snack.
+She also tries to eat healthy and well-balanced meals, like eggs, salad, chicken, fish, and green juice or nuts for a snack.
 Obviously, her hard work is paying off.